xgqfrms-GitHub/fonts/tools/encodings/GF 2016 Glyph Sets/Vietnamese/README.md

 ####How to create localized Vietnamese glyphs, different from default Latin in Glyphs App

 First, let's create glyphs for localized Vietnamese accents.
-Go to `Glyphs > Add Glyphs`, copy and paster the command below:
+Go to `Glyphs > Add Glyphs`, copy and paste the command below:

 ```